nauam/Courses/docs/api/rundeck-api.md

 ## URLs

-The QW Control server has a "Base URL", where you access the server.
-Your QW Control Server URL may look like: `http://myserver:4440`.
+The Rundeck server has a "Base URL", where you access the server.
+Your Rundeck Server URL may look like: `http://myserver:4440`.

 The root URL path for all calls to the API in this version is:

-    $QWCONTROL_SERVER_URL/api/2
+    $RUNDECK_SERVER_URL/api/2

 ## XML and JSON